PrefectHQ/prefect/docs/concepts/logs.md

     logger.info("INFO level log message.")
 ```

 Prefect automatically uses the flow run logger based on the flow context.
-Based on the above code, Prefect captures the following as a log event.
+If you run the above code, Prefect captures the following as a log event.

 ```bash
 15:35:17.304 | INFO    | Flow run 'mottled-marten' - INFO level log message.